phthaloc/intrinsic_image_decomposition/README.md

 What are the benefits of decomposing images into its intrinsic layers?
 - easier interpretation of scenes
 - simple extraction of the geometry of an object
-- segmentation of objects is straight forward
+- segmentation of objects is straightforward
 - material recognition in images
 - resourfacing images